UniversalLevi/AI-Calling-Agent/README.md

 - Start the audio server
 - Launch ngrok tunnel
 - Show you a menu to make calls
+- Use Sales AI if enabled and configured

 ## 📞 Usage Examples